 Here we're talking about Miyuki spacers.

-They don't qualify as heishi beads, but they are washers that can be used as beads or separators, hence the name.
+They are not called Heishi beads, but they are washers that can be used as beads or separators, hence their name.
 They are very small, from 2.2 to 3 mm, and can be used to create fine, lightweight jewelry.

-You can wear them as a bracelet buildup, alone, or with other small polymer Heishis.
+You can wear them as an accumulation of bracelets, alone or with other small Heishi beads.

 See all our glass heishi beads.

-Heishi resin beads are rather large at 6 mm or even 8 mm in diameter.
+These are rather large at 6 mm or even 8 mm in diameter.
 Their colors are bright and uniform.
-They are rounded at the edges and have a shiny plastic appearance.
-You can use them as spacers for necklaces, long necklaces or earrings.
+They are rounded at the edges and have a shiny plastic look.
+You can use them for necklaces, long necklaces or earrings as spacers.

-These are flat sequins that you can use as beads.
+These are flat sequins you can use as beads.
 They have very pretty colors and are a little shiny.
-They're very thin, so you'll need to string a good quantity to get enough thickness.
-Mix with beads so you don't get tired of stringing them.
+They're very fine, so you'll need to string a good quantity to get enough thickness.
+Mix with pearls so you don't get tired of stringing them.

-Now that you know all about the different types of Heishi pucks, we invite you to take inspiration from our Heishi tutorials !
+Now that you know all about the different types of Heishi washers, we invite you to take inspiration from our Heishi tutorials !

 Credits